yoon-thiri04/computer-network-lectures/Chapter-1/OSI_Model.md

 <img src="https://github.com/yoon-thiri04/computer-network-lectures/assets/152978538/f490b78d-c6a4-4de1-8863-5cdeba44b3e9" alt="layer to layer architecture" width="500"/>

 ### Encapsulation
-> 🔗 The process starts at layer7( the application layer) and then moves from layer to layer in descending, sequential order.
+🔗 The process starts at layer7( the application layer) and then moves from layer to layer in descending, sequential order.

-> 🔗 At each layer, a header can be added to the data unit.
+🔗 At each layer, a header can be added to the data unit.
 At layer2, a trailer may also be added and then pass into physical layer (layer1).

-> 🔗 its destination, the signal passes into layer1 and each block of data reaches the next highter layer,
+🔗 its destination, the signal passes into layer1 and each block of data reaches the next highter layer, the headers and trailers attached are removed.